firebase/firebase-ios-sdk/AppleSilicon.md

 ## CocoaPods

 All source-based Firebase CocoaPods work as expected.
-Binary pods require CocoaPopds version 1.10.0 and are listed below with the current status.
+Binary pods require CocoaPods version 1.10.0 and are listed below with the current status.

 ### Analytics + GoogleAppMeasurement